 Another terrific noodle option is to “spiralize” your veggies using a spiralizer kitchen tool.
 You can pick them up in most grocery stores or online.

-If you don’t own a spiralizer tool and still want to try veggie noodles, simply slice your chosen veggie into thin strips to create more of a linguine style noodle.
+If you don’t own a spiralizer tool and still want to try veggie noodles, simply slice your chosen veggie into thin strips to create more of a linguine-style noodle.
+Or check the produce and freezer aisles of your local supermarket for a no-work store-bought brand.

 2. Sweet potato toast: